armory3d/haxebullet/README.md

 ## Remarks
 Based on Bullet 2.82, works on C++ and JS targets.
 Using original C++ sources of Bullet and Ammo.js for JavaScript respectively.
 The goal of this repository is to provide top class 3D physics solution for Haxe.

 There are differencies when accessing API on C++ and JS(refer to usage below) - this is because the externs for these languages work a bit differently.
-The purpose of this library is to be integrated in your own 3D library where these differences are easily solved by #if directives.
+The purpose of this library is to be integrated in your own 3D library where these differences are easily abstracted by #if directives.
 If however there is a way to unify this without a performance hit please let me know.

 The bindings are not complete but it's very easy to add missing stuff based on what's already there.
 Feel free to contribute!